o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 This section captures practical insights gained from implementing the model across multiple vendors' platforms, as guidance for future implementers and operators:

-1. The number and granularity of discard classes defined in the Information Model represent a compromise.
+1. The number and granularity of discard classes defined in the IM represent a compromise.
 It aims to provide sufficient detail to enable appropriate automated actions while avoiding excessive detail, which may hinder quick problem identification.
 Additionally, it helps to limit the quantity of data produced per interface, constraining the data volume and device CPU impacts.
 While further granularity is possible, the defined schema has generally proven to be sufficient for the task of mitigating unintended packet loss.
 2. There are many possible ways to define the discard classification tree.
 For example, an approach is to use a multi-rooted tree, rooted in each protocol.
 Instead, a better approach is to define a tree where protocol discards and causal discard classes are accounted for orthogonally.
 This decision reduces the number of combinations of classes and has proven sufficient for determining mitigation actions.
 3. Platforms often account for the number of packets discarded where the TTL has expired (or IPv6 Hop Limit exceeded), and the device CPU has returned an ICMP Time Exceeded message {{?RFC4884}}.
 There is typically a policer applied to limit the number of packets sent to the device CPU, however, which implicitly limits the rate of TTL discards that are processed.
 One method to account for all packet discards due to TTL expired, even those that are dropped by a policer when being forwarded to the CPU, is to use accounting of all ingress packets received with TTL=1 as a proxy measure.
 4. Where no route discards are implemented with a default null route, separate discard accounting is required for any explicit null routes configured in order to differentiate between interface/ingress/discards/policy/null-route/packets and interface/ingress/discards/errors/no-route/packets.